moseslee90/tetris-rust/README.md

 # tetris-rust

 A rust project to generate a tetris artificial intelligence through the genetic algorithm

-Project currently still in development.

-Current Status:

-Tetris structure and pieces expressed in arrays built.
-Movement and rotation functions implemented.
-Line clearing not added.
-Explicit user controls not yet implemented.
-Game currently only displays 'visuals' via command line

-Priority is to create environment for Machine Learning algorithm to run in.
-Tentative algorithm chosen to be implemented is currently Genetic Algorithm (not yet implemented).

-Example output of current game structure can be seen by running:

 cargo run

-Movement and rotation can be observed by manipulating change_piece and rotate_piece functions.
+After cargo run, follow the command line instructions:

+"init-pop": generates a new population with random genes "cycle-pop": would cycle through a few generations depending on the number specified "read-pop": reads current population and writes best individuals to file without repopulating "next-gen": repopulates based on best individuals on file

+---

+Current settings make algorithm run 3 times for each individual and return the lowest score of 3 runs.
+Maximum lines cleared wherby assesment for individual ends is 700 lines Default population size is 1000 and takes a few hours to complete.

+Future optimizations would be to multi-thread the process.